Why Is your goldfish turning black? Are you looking for the reason and solution?

 If you really want to get a snail, it is recommended to get a quarantine tank in which they live for one to three months.

 If they show no signs of underlying health conditions, it can be safe to add them in with your goldfish while taking all necessary precautions.

 Will My Goldfish Ever Turn Back to its Normal Color?

-The good news is that with proper aquarium husbandry goldfish can turn back to its normal color, and will recover from ammonia burns!
+The good news is that proper aquarium husbandry goldfish can turn back to their normal color and recover from ammonia burns!

-Another option is to consult your local fish store, who may be able to help you in regards to getting a proper cycle in your aquarium.
+Another option is to consult your local fish store, which may be able to help you in regards to getting a proper cycle in your aquarium.